How do you become a root user in Ubuntu?

 As you can see in the example above, user abhishek was trying to run the ‘apt update’ command with sudo and the system asked the password for abhishek.

 If you are absolutely new to Linux, you might be surprised that when you start typing your password in the terminal, nothing happens on the screen.
 This is perfectly normal because as the default security feature, nothing is displayed on the screen.
 Not even the asterisks (*).
 You type your password and press enter.

 How to become root user in Ubuntu?

 You can use sudo to run the commands as root.
-However in situations, where you have to run several commands as root and you keep forogetting to add sudo before the commands, you may switch to root user temporarily.
+However, in situations, where you have to run several commands as root and you keep forgetting to add sudo before the commands, you may switch to root user temporarily.

 The sudo command allows you to simulate a root login shell with this command:

-Though I have showed you how to become the root user, I must warn you that you should avoid using the system as root.
+Though I have shown you how to become the root user, I must warn you that you should avoid using the system as root.
 It’s discouraged for a reason after all.

 If you try to use the su command without sudo, you’ll encounter ‘su authentication failure’ error.